Witt group: Invariants

 Certain invariants of a quadratic form can be regarded as functions on Witt classes.
-We have seen that dimension mod 2 is a function on classes: the discriminant is also well-defined.
-The Hasse invariant of a quadratic form is again a well-defined function on Witt classes with values in the Brauer group of the field of definition.
+Dimension mod 2 is a function on classes: the discriminant is also well-defined.
+The Hasse invariant of a quadratic form is again, a well-defined function on Witt classes with values in the Brauer group of the field of definition.

 Rank and discriminant

-We define a ring over K, Q(K), as a set of pairs (d, e) with d in K*/K*2 and e in Z/2Z.
+A ring is defined over K, Q(K), as a set of pairs (d, e) with d in K*/K*2 and e in Z/2Z.
 Addition and multiplication are defined by: